The Foolproof Guide to DIY Wood Countertops for a Bathroom

 - When all of the holes are drilled, reposition the boards to attach them together with the correct length of screws.
 We used scrap wood and clamps to hold the wood in place.

 - Now the wood is one large slab.
-Measure out the length that you need and cut the wood now.
+Measure out the length that you need and use a circular saw to cut the wood now.
 We like to wait to cut the wood until it’s one piece because it results in a much straighter cut.

 - Flip the wood over and begin the sanding process.
 It’s long but it’s worth it.
 We started out with 80 grit sand paper on a belt sander.
 This smooths out any ridges between connecting boards.
 Then we moved to 120 grit on the belt sander.
 I then moved to my palm sander and used 120 grit, which is a lot more gentle than the belt sander despite the same sandpaper grit.
 Finally, I moved to 220 grit on the palm sander.
 These steps may seem tedious, but in the end, your wood feels like silk.

 - Now it’s time to make your wood beautiful.
 If you used walnut, like we did, it’s really easy to make it beautiful!
 (If you used pine, now is the time to stain it.)
 Rub a thin layer of teak oil into the wood with a cotton rag.
 I let it sit for about 15 minutes before rubbing it again to take off the excess oil.
 You can do this step twice if your wood is really dry.
 The color of the walnut is already pretty!

 - Now is the time to add the Howard Feed and Wax.
 Rub a generous coat onto the wood.
 Let it sit for about 15 minutes before buffing away the excess.

 - Attach the wood countertop to the cabinet with silicone and install your sink and faucet.

 - Complete all of the other work that this small upgrade required and you have a beautiful new DIY wood countertop!

 I’m finishing up the shiplap on the walls, but this bathroom already looks a million times better!